dorjeduck/llm.mojo/README.md

 ## Notes

+- This repository has not yet been updated to Mojo version 24.5 due to a known issue: [parallelize won't work with local variables](https://github.com/modularml/mojo/issues/3483)
 - To use the latest version of llm.🔥, please ensure you have [Mojo 24.4](https://docs.modular.com/mojo/manual/get-started/) installed.
 - Before using llm.🔥 for the first time, please run the following preparatory commands:

 ```bash